Written and published on 6 September 2017; revised on 7 September 2017

 - Slow down at intersections while driving; traffic lights may be out.

-–from the “Flex Your Power” handout, California Department of Water Resources … https://water.ca.gov/LegacyFiles/pubs/energy/flex_your_power/flex-your-power.pdf ..
+–from Link: “Flex Your Power” handout, California Department of Water Resources … https://water.ca.gov/LegacyFiles/pubs/energy/flex_your_power/flex-your-power.pdf ..

 Alice’s Suggestions for Food Supplies and Cooking